awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 ### Streaming Requests
 For streaming requests which are either streaming-signing or unsigned, the checksum must be sent as a trailing header via `aws-chunked` encoding.

-To indicate that a trailing header will be sent, the SDK sets the `x-amz-trailer` header to a String of comma-delimited trailing header names.
+To indicate that a trailing header will be sent, the SDK sets the `x-amz-trailer` header to a string of comma-delimited trailing header names.
 The service uses this header to parse the trailing headers that are sent later.

 For flexible checksums, we append the [checksum header name](#checksum-header-name) to the `x-amz-trailer` header.